 The Absolute Best Beard Balm Recipe

 You love your beard balm, and you could never part with it.
 However, it certainly isn’t cheap.
 Buying beard balm every few months adds up pretty quickly.
 There is an alternative though.
-Our beard balm recipe only calls for four basic ingredients, and whipping up a batch takes a matter of minutes.
+Our best beard balm recipe only calls for four basic ingredients, and whipping up a batch takes a matter of minutes.